jakec04/ILGA_scraper/README.md

 ```

 ### 3. Tested with Small Sample
-- Limited scrape to HB1–25 to verify scraper function
+- Limited scrape to HB1–25 to verify data

 ### 4. Fixed “0 Remaining Bills” Bug
 - Caused by using an incomplete CSV for doc_num comparisons